DuckietownTUM/GlitchieDuck/README.md

 ## 🎯 **Overview**

-AutoDuck is an autonomous navigation system that uses Vision Language Models (VLM) to enable Duckiebot robots to navigate complex environments with human-like understanding.
+AutoDuck/GlitchieDuck is an autonomous navigation system that uses Vision Language Models (VLM) to enable Duckiebot robots to navigate complex environments with human-like understanding.
 The system can detect and avoid obstacles, follow lanes, and make intelligent navigation decisions in real-time.

 ### ✨ **Key Features**